ForgeEssentials/ForgeEssentials/README.md

 *******************

 The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating a certain extent of WorldEdit functionality.
-Development by the team has officially stalled, though PRs are welcome, be it to fix bugs, or add modules, or whatever.

 *More information can be found at the (wip - rewrite in progress) [wiki](https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki).*